twinstar6980/Twinning.Documentation/english/installation.md

 	> `<home>` in the above settings needs to be replaced with the absolute path of the home directory.

-9. Configure the `Forwarder - Windows` setting.
+9. Configure the `Forwarder` setting.

-	> If you do not need the `Forwarder - Windows` module, you can skip this step.
+	> If you do not need the `Forwarder` module, you can skip this step.

-	Open the newly installed `Forwarder` application, and a directory window will pop up with a file named `forward.cmd`.
-This script is responsible for receiving the file path parameter and launching the tool.
-Open and edit the file as text.
+	`Forwarder` will launch `Assistant` via application link and passes the forwarded file path, without the need for additional configuration by the user.

+	For `Macintosh` system, you need to start `Forwarder` once, then, Go to ⌈ System Settings ⌋ - ⌈ Privacy and Security ⌋ - ⌈ Extensions ⌋ - ⌈ Added Extensions ⌋ - ⌈ Twinning Forwarder ⌋ and check the ⌈ "Finder" extension ⌋ to ensure that the application can take effect.

+	For `Windows` system, you can also create custom command scripts.
+When a custom script exists, `Forwarder` will execute the script instead of open application link.

+	If you need the custom script behavior, please open the `Forwarder` application and enter the number `2` in the console window.
+The application will create a blank custom script file and open a text editor window, please write the command you want to execute in it.

 	The following example forward arguments to `Shell` :